ktsuttlemyre/DiscordBotRogueArch/bots/shiptunes/commands/tunes/README.md

 tested:
-back
+ - back
-pause
+ - pause
-play
+ - play
-skip
+ - skip

 need to work on
-import
+ - import
-lyrics
+ - lyrics
-playall
+ - playall
-playsubreddit
+ - playsubreddit
-volume
+ - volume

+need to create:
+ - attention (use amongusmute toggle command from shipmod)